romana/romana/docs/kubernetes/components.md

 * IAM Permissions

   The IAM role for your master node(s) needs to include the permission to describe EC2 Resources, list and modify VPCs, and list and modify RouteTables.

+* Security Groups

+  The vpcrouter component performs active liveness checks on cluster nodes.
+By default, it uses ICMPecho ("ping") requests for this purpose.
+Therefore, please ensure that your security group ruless allow for cluster nodes to exchange those messages.